 Use a Buffer

 When contrasting isn’t an option, place a buffer between the floor and your furniture by using an area rug.
 This option also works when the contrast is too different and incongruous to complement each other.
 Rugs can create a nice transition and soften the overall effect.

 Tie the Room Together

 Mismatched wood finishes can quickly get out of hand.
 You can create continuity by tying all the pieces together with matching accent colors.
 Curtains, lamp shades and throw pillows in the same color work well to make individual pieces blend harmoniously and flow together.

 The more you understand your wood’s unique characteristics, the better you can achieve a complementary blend in your décor.
 Some of the most interesting rooms include varied wood tones that add character to your home and Vail Valley architects understand the importance of balancing various wood finishes.
-We can help you find your balance.
-Call us at 970-766-1470 to start designing the home of your dreams.
+We can help you find your balance!
+Contact us to start designing the home of your dreams.